When and where is the National Cherry Blossom Festival?

 When is the peak season?

 Peak season is different every year, and forecasters often can't make their predictions of when the blossoms will peak until early March.
-Last week the festival announced that peak season for 2018 will be March 17-20.
+After an earlier date was predicted first, the festival announced that the peak season is now expected to be March 27 - March 31.

 How do I go to the festival?